War-Torn Pups…

 A “stirring, heart-warming and sympathetic” yarn in the Jack London Tradition of a solitary Grey Wolf and it’s yearning for a place in the far-flung forests of the Northcountry.
 FREE TO READ ==> WOLFBLOOD: A Wild Wolf, A Half-Wild Husky & A Wily Old Trapper

-About Paws of War: “Paws of War is a not-for-profit organization that trains and places shelter and support dogs to serve and provide independence to U.S. military veterans and first responders who suffer from the emotional and physical effects of war or the trauma associated with long-term employment in the emergency service fields.
+About Paws of War: “Paws of War is a not-for-profit organization.
+It trains and places shelter and support dogs to serve and provide independence to U.S. military veterans and first responders who suffer from the emotional and physical effects of war or the trauma associated with long-term employment in the emergency service fields.
 The organization also provides financial and physical support to reunite military personnel with the stray animals they found and bonded with while at war or in war zones.
 Paws of War funding comes from individual donors, corporations, foundations, trusts, and businesses.”
 For more information, please visit: https://pawsofwar.org/.

 Source: Paws of War, PRNewswire & Civilized Bears